Hugh Laurie

 Childhood and Youth

 James Hugh Calum Laurie was born and raised in the historic English town of Oxford, known for its oldest university in Europe.
 His father, William Laurie, was fond of rowing in his youth and won a gold medal at the 1948 Olympic Games.
-After finishing his sports career, Ran earned a medical degree and became a family doctor in Oxford.
+After finishing his sports career, he earned a medical degree and became a family doctor in Oxford.
 His wife, Patricia Laidlaw, took care of the household and raised their four children.

 Hugh Laurie as a child